ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/create_table/secondary_index.md

 * **Index_name** is the unique name of the index to be used to access data.
 * **SYNC/ASYNC** indicates synchronous/asynchronous data writes to the index.
 If not specified, synchronous.
-* **UNIQUE** indicates index should gurantee unique property for indexed column set thereby implements unique constraint.
+* **UNIQUE** indicates that the index should guarantee the uniqueness of the indexed column set, thereby enforcing the unique constraint.
 * **Index_columns** is a list of comma-separated names of columns in the created table to be used for a search in the index.
 * **Cover_columns** is a list of comma-separated names of columns in the created table, which will be stored in the index in addition to the search columns, making it possible to fetch additional data without accessing the table for it.